-The eight locations in the college community offer classes close to where students live or work.
+The nine locations in the college community offer classes close to where students live or work.
 For some, on military bases, it is work as a soldier, an airman, or as a federal employee.
 For others, it is everyday work in a variety of jobs in the commercial segment of society.
 The variety of times that classes are offered provides students the opportunity to plan a schedule around work and family responsibilities.
+The Online Campus provides even more flexibility for student schedules.
 Financial aid packages and tuition rates make GMC an attractive and affordable option.
 Finally, the college's focus on student-centered learning and the preparation of the "whole individual" for the challenges of living, working, and contributing in the twenty-first century make its degree attainable for the student who has made such a commitment and promise to himself/herself.